AdvancedClimateSystems/uModbus/docs/source/decompose_requests.rst

     >>> unit_id
     b'\0x01'

-The request in words: a request with transaction ID 8 for unit/slave 1.
-The request uses protocol ID 0, which is the Modbus protocol.
+The request in words: a request with Transaction ID 8 for unit/slave 1.
+The request uses Protocol ID 0, which is the Modbus protocol.
 The length of the bytes after the Length field is 6 bytes.
 These 6 bytes are Unit Identifier (1 byte) + PDU (5 bytes).

 .. _MODBUS Messaging on TCP/IP Implementation Guide V1.0b: http://modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf